 PRE-AUTH ASSISTANCE AVAILABLE!
 The Collagen Diagnostic Laboratory at the CPDx is committed to providing quality, affordable genetic testing to patients.
 Most insurance companies require pre-authorization of services to determine whether genetic testing is medically necessary and a covered service.
 The CPDx can file pre-verification/pre-authorization with the insurance company and communicate benefits to the provider.
 Please consult our Billing page for more information.

-One Center: Four Labs – An Array of Testing Possibilities.
-The Collagen Diagnostic Laboratory, as part of the new Center for Precision Diagnostics (CPDx), offers a comprehensive approach to genetic testing and research.
-The aim of the CPDx is to provide rapid genetic diagnostic testing with a commitment to understanding mechanism and outcome.
+One Laboratory: An Array of Testing Possibilities.
+The Collagen Diagnostic Laboratory, as part of the Laboratory for Precision Diagnostics (LPDx), offers a comprehensive approach to genetic testing and research.
+The aim of the LPDx is to provide rapid genetic diagnostic testing with a commitment to understanding mechanism and outcome.
 Clinicians and scientists work together as a team to investigate and solve the unknowns in inherited disease.